 - We encourage the use of tables (with the appropriate inferential (CI and size of the effect) and descriptive (N, M, SD) statistics) while we discourage the use of figures except for unusually complicated diagrams (e.g., theoretical or SEM models).

 - Authors are asked to report the exact level of significance (e.g., p = 0.055 or p = 0.045).

 - We encourage the use of supplementary materials.
 These materials should provide additional information to the reader (e.g., additional analyses or the exact stimuli used).
 Supplementary materials must be non-reduntant and essential for the full understanding of the the main paper.
 These materials will be processed within the same peer-review procedures as the main article.
 Again, the OSF and similar repositories are excellent ways to do this.
 The supplementary materials do not have a word count nor figure/table/references limit.

 - Each paper is sent to at least three reviewers (experts in the field), the decision is made on the basis of at least two reviews.
 We employ the double-blind reviewing process.
-The authors should not reveal his or her identity in the main body of the manuscript.
-Please note that the Editor’s and Reviewer’s names will be revealed (full names and affiliations) once the article gets published in Social Psychological Bulletin (Psychologia Społeczna).
+The authors should not reveal their identities in the main body of the manuscript Please note that the Editor’s and Reviewer’s names will be revealed (full names and affiliations) once the article is published in Social Psychological Bulletin (Psychologia Społeczna).